E

 Typical English Setter on a green grass lawn.

-English Setters have a mind of their own and must be trained and socialized as early as possible
+English Setters have a mind of their own and must be trained and socialized as early as possible.

 Overall, English Setters aren’t too difficult to train, but they are not among the easiest breeds either.
 They are known to be strong-willed at times and will need a firm leader to set clear boundaries.
-However, this breed does not respond well to harsher training techniques, so rather uses more positive training methods.
+However, this breed does not respond well to harsher training techniques, so rather use more positive training methods.

 Exercise